 S-Bracket (The S-Bracket is showed in page 15) is an optional accessory.
+It gives access to analog and digital audio output by integrating both SPDIF and analog LINE OUT connectors.
 To use the S-Bracket, you should select correct setting in the software utility.
 For information about the setting, refer to selecting 4- or 6- Channel Setting later in the section.